Join the Ukrainska Pravda community on Patreon to support journalism without limits!

 "The innovative strength and the fighting spirit of the Ukrainian people are an inspiration to us.
 We are grateful to be able to support Ukraine with the resources at our disposal," Rheinmetall tweeted.

-The comments followed backlash over remarks made by Papperger.
-In a recent interview with The Atlantic, he touched on Ukrainian battlefield technologies.
-When the journalist mentioned Ukrainian-made drones, Papperger dismissed any innovation and compared them to playing with Lego bricks.
+The comments followed a backlash against remarks made by Papperger in a recent interview with The Atlantic.
+When the journalist mentioned Ukrainian-made drones, Papperger dismissed the idea of any innovation and compared them to playing with Lego bricks.

 "This is how to play with Legos.
 What is the innovation of Ukraine?
-They don't have some technological breakthrough," he claimed, adding that this was not the level of technology companies such as Lockheed Martin, General Dynamics, or Rheinmetall.
+They don't have some technological breakthrough," he claimed, adding that this technology is not at the same level as companies like Lockheed Martin, General Dynamics or Rheinmetall.

-When the journalist replied that Ukraine is the world's largest democratic drone-producing country, the Rheinmetall CEO asked which companies specifically were being referred to.
+When the journalist replied that Ukraine is the world's largest democratic drone-producing country, the Rheinmetall CEO asked which companies he was referring to.

 Background:

-• Last year, Papperger said he was willing to participate in arming a possible international peacekeeping mission following the end of Russia's war against Ukraine.
+• Last year, Papperger said he was willing to participate in arming a possible international peacekeeping mission after the end of Russia's war against Ukraine.

-• The company has on multiple occasions supplied Ukraine with weaponry of its own manufacture.
-In October 2025, for example, Rheinmetall announced the transfer of additional Skyranger 35 air defence systems to Ukraine, which were to be funded from proceeds from frozen Russian assets.
+• Rheinmetall has supplied Ukraine with weaponry of its own manufacture on multiple occasions.
+In October 2025, for example, it announced that additional Skyranger 35 air defence systems, funded out of the proceeds from frozen Russian assets, would be sent to Ukraine.

 Support Ukrainska Pravda on Patreon!